 Beware.
 Don’t trust the shadows or mirrors.
 And don’t forget . . . the luni hunt under the full moon.

 I'm an award-winning fantasy author, artist, and photographer from La Porte, Indiana.
 My poetry, short fiction, and memoir works have been featured in various anthologies and journals since 2005, and several of my poems are available in the Indiana Poetry Archives.
-The first two novels in my Chronicles of Avilésor: War of the Realms series both received the Literary Titan Gold Book Award in 2020.
+The first three novels in my Chronicles of Avilésor: War of the Realms series have received awards from Literary Titan.

-After working as a freelance writer for a time, I was shocked by how many website articles are actually written by paid "ghost writers" but credited to a different author.
-It was a jolt seeing my articles presented under the name of a high-profile CEO or an industry expert with decades of experience when in reality, I had none of those credentials.
-Just a talent for writing and the time to research topics.
-Ghost writing is perfectly legal and a VERY common practice.
+After some time working as a freelance writer, I was shocked by how many website articles are actually written by paid "ghost writers" but published under the byline of a different author.
+It was a jolt seeing my articles presented as if they were written by a high-profile CEO or an industry expert with decades of experience.
+I'll be honest; it felt slimy and dishonest.
+I had none of the credentials readers assumed the author of the article actually had.
+Ghost writing is a perfectly legal, astonishingly common practice, and now, AI has entered the playing field to further muddy the waters.
+It's hard to trust who (or what) actually wrote the content you'll read online these days.

-You won't find that here on my website.
+That's not the case here at On The Cobblestone Road.
 I do not and never will pay a ghost writer, then slap my name on their work as if I'd written it.
 This website is 100% authentic.
 No outsourcing.
 No ghost writing.
 No AI-generated content.
 It's just me... as it should be.

 If you would like to support my work, check out the Support The Creator page for more information.
 Thank you for finding my website! 🖤

-2 thoughts on “Avilésian Lore | October’s Thinning Veil”
+2 thoughts on “Avilésian Lore | October’s Thinning Veil

-I freaking love deep fantasy lore.
+1. I freaking love deep fantasy lore.
 I can’t wait to learn more once we actually get a better view of Avilésor!

 Comments are closed.